 You should see a foot and ankle specialist for heel pain that persists for several weeks despite efforts to rest, ice and elevate your feet at home.
 You should also contact your doctor about heel pain that continues when you are not standing or pain that is severe and occurs with swelling.

-What types of treatments are available for people with heel pain in Las Vegas?
+What types of treatments are available for people with heel pain in Hawaii?

 Your foot and ankle specialist will examine your foot and may use diagnostic imaging to determine the cause of your heel pain.
 Depending on your diagnosis, you may be instructed to rest the heel, wear different shoes, use foot orthotics, or undergo physical therapy.
 In some cases, patients require additional interventions, such as steroid injections or surgery.